-Add Extra Decor with a Farmhouse Shelf
+Add Extra Decor to a Bedroom with a Farmhouse Shelf

 This is the last of the projects for the farmhouse room for my granddaughters.
 I searched high and low driving to several nearby small country gift shops to find these little farmhouse decor pieces.
 They are worth the effort, I love how they look on the farmhouse shelf.

 Our little guest bedroom was most likely designed as a child’s room; a double bed makes it seem pretty tiny.
 I have an average sized antique dresser in the room and there really isn’t room for anything more.

 I wanted more area for decor and this little shelf was my solution.
 It sits up high enough to be out of the way.
 You see it when you enter the room and it takes up no floor space.
 I will be able to display all types of seasonal decor safely out of the reach of little people.

 Making the Window Treatment Shelf